Prominent Republicans push conspiracy theories about attack on Nancy Pelosi's husband

 The speaker wasn’t home, but Paul Pelosi, 82, suffered a fractured skull and underwent surgery at a local hospital.
 He is expected to make a full recovery.

-“There is a tiny possibility there might be more to this story than meets the eye,” Musk tweeted on Sunday along with a link to an account of the attack in the Santa Monica Observer, a site with a history of posting right-wing misinformation.
+“There is a tiny possibility there might be more to this story than meets the eye,” Musk tweeted, along with a link to an account of the attack in the Santa Monica Observer, a site with a history of posting right-wing misinformation.

 Musk subsequently deleted the tweet, but he did not post any admission that it was false or apologize for defaming Pelosi.
 Instead he mocked the New York Times for accurately reporting what he had done.

-Wendy Rogers, a Republican state senator in Arizona, shared a phony Amazon listing for a “Paul Pelosi Fake Attack Novelty Item” that included a blood-stained hammer.
-Anthony Sabbatini, a Republican state legislator in Florida, posted “RELEASE THE PELOSI TAPES,” on Twitter.
+Wendy Rogers, a Republican state senator in Arizona, shared a phony Amazon listing for a “Paul Pelosi Fake Attack Plastic Novelty Item” that included a blood-stained hammer.
+Anthony Sabatini, a Republican state legislator in Florida, posted “RELEASE THE PELOSI TAPES” on Twitter.
 (It’s not clear what tapes he is referring to.)

 Republicans and conservatives have long demonized Nancy Pelosi, the first female House speaker in the U.S., and some have previously joked about harming her physically.
-In 2021, at a fundraiser in Nashville, House Republicans from Tennessee presented House Minority Leader Kevin McCarthy, R-Calif., with an oversized gavel as a gift.
+In 2021, at a fundraiser in Nashville, House Republicans from Tennessee presented House Minority Leader Kevin McCarthy with an oversize gavel as a gift.
 “I want you to watch Nancy Pelosi hand me that gavel,” McCarthy said.
 “It’ll be hard not to hit her with it.”

 Last Wednesday, Rep. Tom Emmer, R-Minn., posted on Twitter a video of himself firing a rifle and the hashtag #FirePelosi.
 In an interview with CBS on Sunday, Emmer was asked if he would take down the tweet and if he would stop running ads focused on Pelosi.
 He declined to do either.